PerNilsson360/jstr/README.md

 ## Comparing values

 One of the most powerful XPath features are the equality operators "=" and "!=".
-On primitive values they work pretty much as expected.
-There are some conversions between types that needs to be considered [2].
+On primitive values they work pretty much as expected, but there are some conversions between types that needs to be considered for more information see [2].
 If at least one value is of node set type, these operators are similar to existential quantification in logic.
 This means that it can be used as universal quantification using a well known conversion shown below.

 Assume X is a set of numbers and we want to assert that all these values are equal to 1 then we can write the following (in pseudo logic